-In 2019, the Northwest Fisheries Science Center conducted a study to characterize the distribution of salmonids within the Northwest Training and Testing area along the coast of Washington state (Smith &

-Huff, 2020).
-The study was conducted in support of the U.S. Navy's 2019 Annual Marine Species Monitoring Report for the Pacific.
-The study deployed 107 stationary acoustic receivers in a grid pattern along the coast to detect tagged fish.
-In addition to gaining information on salmonid distribution, the study managed to detect 124 tagged green sturgeon, with sturgeon detected at most of the receiver locations.
-The study found that green sturgeon were highly distributed along the coastline (between 3 NM and 12 NM offshore) between May and September 2019.
-Nearly all green sturgeon were found nearshore of the 200 m depth contour when migrating off the coast of Washington, which is consistent with other studies indicating their preference for nearshore habitats (Smith & Huff, 2020).
+In 2019, the Northwest Fisheries Science Center (NWFSC) initiated a study to characterize the distribution of salmonids within the Northwest Training and Testing area by deploying 107 stationary acoustic receivers in a grid pattern along the Washington coast to detect tagged fish (Smith & Huff, 2019, 2020, 2021, 2022).
+Concurrent with the ongoing NWFSC study, in 2020, the Washington Department of Fish and Wildlife (WDFW) initiated a green sturgeon tagging study.
+In total, 110 green sturgeon were implanted with acoustic transmitters in 2020 and 2021 (Heironimus et al., 2022).
+These studies were conducted in support of the U.S. Navy's Annual Marine Species Monitoring Reports for the Pacific.
+The acoustic receiver array detected 124 tagged green sturgeon, with sturgeon detected at most of the receiver locations.
+The study found that green sturgeon were highly distributed along the coastline (between 3 NM and 12 NM offshore) throughout much of the year.
+However, in August and September, green sturgeon were less abundant in nearshore coastal waters as they aggregated in large numbers in estuarine habitats (Heironimus et al., 2022).
+By October these fish began to move back into coastal waters.
+Nearly all green sturgeon were found nearshore of the 200 m depth contour when migrating off the coast of Washington, which is consistent with other studies indicating their preference for nearshore coastal habitats.

 Historical fisheries records of Alaskan groundfish catches dating back to the 1960s and fisheries observer records from 1986 to 2006 did not contain any records of green sturgeon, and few records have been reported in other databases from these waters (Huff et al., 2012).
-In 2006, Colway and Stevenson (2007) noted the presence of two unidentified green sturgeon specimens in the Bering Sea and the western Gulf of Alaska.
+In 2006, Colway and Stevenson (2007) noted the presence of two unidentified green sturgeon specimens in the Bering Sea and the western GOA.
 Since then, fishery observers in the Bering Sea have encountered four additional green sturgeon specimens, including three in the past two years (Stevenson & Hunt, 2020).
 It is unclear whether these fish were part of the Northern or Southern DPS.
 In contrast, green sturgeon have been regularly captured in groundfish bottom trawls off Oregon and Washington (Erickson & Hightower, 2007).